AvenCloud/actions/README.md

    - Use generated public key for `root` `authorized_keys`
    - get new server IP
 4. Create DNS entry for IP
-5. Add files to repo
+5. Add workflow file to repo
-   - `aven.json`
-   - GitHub Workflow
 6. Commit & Push

 ## Development